intervalplace/aon-sdk/README.md

 ## Node

 The AON node that the SDK connects to lives in [aon](https://github.com/intervalplace/aon).
-The node is transport-agnostic infrastructure — it propagates objects without understanding their contents.
+The node is transport-agnostic infrastructure that propagates objects without understanding their contents.
 The SDK is the layer that gives those objects meaning.